SainsburyWellcomeCentre/NeuralPlayground/README.md

 This open-source software was built to be collaborative and lasting.
 We hope that the framework will be simple enough to be adopted by a great number of neuroscientists, eventually guiding the path to the computational understanding of the HEC mechanisms.
 We follow reproducible, inclusive, and collaborative project design guidelines.
-All relevant documents can be found in [Documents](https://github.com/ClementineDomine/NeuralPlayground/blob/main/documents/).

 ### Agent Arena interaction
 You can pick an Agent and an Arena of your choice to run a simulation.
 Arenas and simulations have a simple interface to interact with each other as in [OpenAI gymnasium](https://gymnasium.farama.org/).